austinsonger/Policy-Portal/data-protection.md

 (d) All Production Systems must disable services that are not required to achieve the business purpose or function of the system.

-(e) All access to Production Systems must be logged, following the \<PlaceHolder> Auditing Policy.
+(e) All access to Production Systems must be logged, following the `<Company Placeholder>` Auditing Policy.

 (f) All Production Systems must have security monitoring enabled, including activity and file integrity monitoring, vulnerability scanning, and/or malware detection, as applicable.